cirosantilli/db/mysql.md

 As a result, all rows of the left table will generate at least one row on the joined table.

-If the left row has at least one match, the `NULL` row is not generated.
+If the left row has at least one match, the `NULL` row is not generated:

     CREATE TABLE names (i INT, name VARCHAR(16));
     CREATE TABLE squares (i INT, square INT);